-- Describe the Design-Build Team's approach to addressing environmental concerns within the project boundaries. - Identify efforts to minimize impacts on wetlands, streams, and other environmentally sensitive areas.
-Describe any temporary impacts and associated minimization approaches. - Describe the Design-Build Team's understanding of the overall approach to permitting and the Team's comfort level with obtaining the required permits within the allowed timeframe. - Identify methods of construction in wetlands and streams. - Describe all project / construction related Notice of Violations (NOVs) received by any team member within the last five years on projects in the United States and the disposition of each listed NOV. - Describe the Design-Build Team's approach to Sedimentation and Erosion Control for the project. - Provide a narrative overview of the Design-Build Team's Vegetation Management Procedure.
+- Describe the Design-Build Team's approach to addressing environmental concerns within the project boundaries. - Identify efforts to minimize impacts on wetlands, streams, surface waters and other environmentally sensitive areas.
+Describe any temporary impacts and associated minimization approaches. - Describe the Design-Build Team's understanding of the overall approach to permitting and the Team's comfort level with obtaining the required permits within the allowed timeframe. - Identify methods of construction in wetlands streams and surface waters. - Describe all project / construction related Notice of Violations (NOVs) received by any team member within the last five years on projects in the United States and the disposition of each listed NOV. - Describe the Design-Build Team's approach to Sedimentation and Erosion Control for the project. - Describe efforts to minimize excavation within the contaminated sites and associated disturbance to underlying soil. - Provide a narrative overview of the Design-Build Team's Vegetation Management Procedure.